The Revive Group Journey

 Week 10 – Closing ceremony and going forth

-The Winter Solstice has come and gone, the days are growing longer once again as the wheel of the year begins its ascent.
-We too turn our attention to the future and ask “what now?”
+As we further emerge into January, growing ever closer to the celebration of Imbolc and the arrival of the first spring flowers, we too turn our attention to the future and ask “what now?”
 As the circle closes in this final ritual, we mark that an apprenticeship with sorrow is never completed.
 We explore your sources of nourishment and support (both new and old) and ways of staying grounded with your heart open.
-And you state aloud what you feel you are being called to contribute to the world at this time and your intentions for making it happen.
+Through a group ritual, you are invited to state aloud what you feel you are being called to contribute to the world at this time and your intentions for making it happen.

 - You are struggling to cope in these devastating times, feeling overwhelmed by emotion or paralysed and numb.
 Or both.